rustwasm/wasm-bindgen/guide/src/wasm-bindgen-test/browsers.md

 Note that the `headless` argument is always enabled for both browsers.

-You have to enable the special preference `dom.workers.modules.enabled` for firefox when running the tests in Web Workers without using `WASM_BINDGEN_USE_NO_MODULE` variable.
-Because firefox supported ECMAScript modules in last release (2023-03-14) behind a special preference.

 ### Debugging Headless Browser Tests

 Omitting the `--headless` flag will disable headless mode, and allow you to